spine/spine.site/app/views/docs/commonjs.md

 > Not only have we split our code up into separate module components, the secret to good application design, but we've also got dependency management, scope isolation and namespacing.

-If you've ever use Node or Python you've used CommonJS modules, whether you realize it or not.
+If you've ever used Node or Python, you've used CommonJS modules, whether you realize it or not.
 In a nutshell, CommonJS modules give you require and exports, letting you require other modules and expose variables to other modules.
 For example:

     //= CoffeeScript
     # example.js